Iammuratc/grainDetection/README.md

 ```bash
 git clone git@github.com:Iammuratc/grainDetection.git
 ```
-You may test the code on the images under the folder 'data'
+You may test the code on the images in the folder 'data'
 ```bash
 python main3D.py
 ```